Ocean's Deadliest

-Ocean's Deadliest is a nature documentary hosted by Philippe Cousteau Jr. and Steve Irwin.
-It is the final documentary made by Irwin by the time of his death, which occurred during filming.
+Ocean's Deadliest is a 2007 nature documentary hosted by Philippe Cousteau Jr. and Steve Irwin.
+It was the final documentary made by Irwin before his death, which occurred during filming.

 Documentary

 The documentary is largely filmed around Irwin's research boat, Croc One.
 The pair filmed and sometimes even captured several deadly sea animals, including stonefish, sea snakes, great white sharks, cone snails, blue-ringed octopuses, saltwater crocodiles and perhaps the world's deadliest venomous animal, the box jellyfish.
 According to Steve Irwin, one of the specimens, a Stokes' sea snake, was the largest he had seen.

 The team of researchers harvested venom from the stonefish and some of the sea snakes.

 Broadcast

-The documentary aired in the United States on 21 January 2007, on Animal Planet and Discovery Channel as a simulcast event.
+The documentary aired in the United States on 21 January 2007, on Animal Planet and Discovery Channel as a simulcast event, followed immediately by the premiere of the tribute special Crikey!
+What an Adventure: An Intimate Look at the Life of Steve Irwin.
 It aired on 22 January in Canada, in Australia on 29 January on the Nine Network, and in the United Kingdom on 15 April on ITV1.